Updated: Mar 8

 Each year, the September Stroll is the Ripon Garden Club’s single largest fundraiser.
 Proceeds from ticket sales, brochure sponsors, the silent auction, and raffle all go towards funding the club’s philanthropic endeavors which include scholarships, the downtown flower planters, a butterfly garden at Stouffer Park, and local elementary school gardens.
 Last year, the September Stroll brought in just around $16k from all sources.
 About half the proceeds go to fund the scholarships, with the other half going to the downtown planter plants and maintenance, school gardens, and the Stouffer Park butterfly garden.
 Each year the Ripon Garden Club awards up to four college scholarships to local high school students.
 This year’s scholarship winners are Zachary Angel, Mallory Brenner, Megan Harlan, and Caleb Van Vliet.

 Garden Club membership is open to anyone.
 Members don’t even have to have a garden of their own, just an interest in gardening, and some join solely for the community.
 The club meets on the first Wednesday of every month at the American Legion.
-Social hour starts at 10 am, and the meeting proper at 10:30.
-Members enjoy garden related conversation, excellent guest speakers, and plenty of trips to local garden-related spots.
+The social hour starts at 10 am, and the meeting proper at 10:30.
+Members enjoy garden-related conversation, excellent guest speakers, and plenty of trips to local garden-related spots.
 Annual dues are just $25.